Maya Krishna Rao: Biography

 Rao is a trained Kathakali artist; she received her training from Mampuzha Madhava Panicker and Sadanam Balakrishnan.

-Right from her college days, Rao was deeply influenced by the left movement.
 She is a co-founder of "Theatre Union", a street theatre group.
 She was Associate Professor in the department of Acting at the National School of Drama, New Delhi, between 1985 and 1990. and continued as visiting faculty thereafter.
 In 2013 she was appointed professor at the Shiv Nadar University, Delhi where she designed and taught a post graduate Diploma programme, TEST (Theatre for Education and Social Transformation), a first-of-its-kind in any institute of higher education in India.

 Rao's plays are characterised by sociopolitical themes.
 Her earliest plays include, Om Swaha, a critique of dowry, and Dafa No. 180, a take on the Indian rape law.
-Her solo-artist plays include Ravanama, Are You Home Lady Macbeth?, A Deep Fried Jam and Heads Are Meant for Walking Into.
-Rao's 2017 play Quality Street, based on a short story by the Nigerian writer Chimamanda Adichie, received critical acclaim.
 Her 2012 play Walk was based on the 2012 Delhi gang rape.

-Rao received the Sangeet Natak Akademi Award for her contribution to Indian theatre in 2010.
-Following the 2015 Dadri mob lynching incident, she returned the award citing "rising of intolerance" in India; she was the first artist to renounce the award.